 4. Deload / Reset (Where Progress Actually Happens)

-This is the part most lifters ignore.
+This is the part most lifters ignore, and it’s the part that keeps them stuck.
+Deloading:

 - Reduces fatigue